Policy on Awarding Academic Credit, Transfers and Substitutions

 Credit granted will be reflected on the student’s official transcript either in bulk or associated with a specific course number from the Health Science Center.

-A grade of CR (credit) will be assigned for any course in which Credit is received.
-This grade is not computed in the grade point average, and the credit does not count toward calculation of student statistics for that term, including GPA.
+A grade of CR (credit) will be assigned for any course in which Credit is received; a grade of TR (transfer) will be assigned for any course in which transfer credit is received.
+These grades are not computed in the grade point average, and the credit does not count toward calculation of student statistics for that term, including GPA.

 The student is responsible for obtaining documentation of external exam scores and/or other training and submitting it to the Department or the Office of the University Registrar at Health Science Center.
 Scores for the College Level Examination Program (CLEP) and Advanced Placement (AP) examinations, as well as other transfer, substitution and waiver documentation, should be received prior to enrollment.